-Your guide to World Series Game 2: Can Verlander help Astros even series?
+Your guide to World Series Game 2: Can Dodgers take commanding lead against Verlander?

 Justin Verlander (15-8, 3.36) vs. Rich Hill (12-8, 3.32), 8:09 p.m.
 ET (Fox)

 The stakes: The Game 1 winner has won the World Series 64 percent of the time, and teams that win the opener in the wild-card era are an even more impressive 18-4.
 So the Astros don't have to win, but maybe they have to win.
-"I anticipated the whole must-win question," A.J.
+"I anticipated the whole must-win question," manager A.J.
 Hinch said after their Game 1 loss.
-"But every game is sort of a must win.
+"But every game is sort of a must-win.
 I wanted to get out of here with a sweep, and now that's not going to happen. ...
 When we wake up tomorrow morning, we'll have breakfast and get here early, and we have a very good chance to win because Justin Verlander is on the mound."

 If the Astros win: They go home happy with a split and the pitching matchups in Games 3 and 4 look pretty even with Yu Darvish and Alex Wood probably facing, in some order, Charlie Morton and Lance McCullers Jr. Then if you can split those two games, it's back to Dallas Keuchel and a guaranteed Verlander start in Game 6.
 So, yes, it's fair to say this series now hinges to a large extent on Verlander's right arm.